GoogleCloudPlatform/podcast/site/content/post/episode-138-next-day-2/index.md

 HABEN: --exactly, whether it's the G Suite or optimizing the performance of your massive data centers.
 And Google is not just keeping its technology to itself.
 It's basically making it available to everyone, every industry, and enabling them to be transformed by AI.

 Google and NVIDIA, we have a strong partnership.
 And we both understand the need for accelerated computing to help advance AI.
 And Google continues to invest in TPUs, for example.
-But at the same time, Google is also relying on GPU used to power its own internal AI, as well as they are making it available as a cloud service on the Google Cloud Platform.
+But at the same time, Google is also relying on GPU used to power its own internal AI, as well as they are making it available as a cloud service on the Google Cloud.
 So every deep learning framework and the diversity of modern AI can be supported.

 MELANIE: That's great.
 Well, we appreciate you coming by to chat with us on the podcast.
 Anything else you wanted to mention before we let you go?

 PARESH: Yeah, it's a really exciting time.
 We are witnessing a new revolution in terms of artificial intelligence and what it can do to revolutionize the workflows and simplify our lives, as well as revolutionize industries.
 And we're just at the tipping point right now, where people are realizing all of this is possible.
-We're very happy to work with Google to make our GPU computing technology available through the Google Cloud Platform to help companies and industries transform themselves.
+We're very happy to work with Google to make our GPU computing technology available through the Google Cloud to help companies and industries transform themselves.

 MARK: Fantastic.
 Well, thank you so much for coming to join us here on the Next showroom floor.